christian-oreilly/spinkyDemo/README.md

 ```
 $ jupyter notebook finalDemo.ipynb
 ```
 The execution of this notebook requires Matlab and Python 3 to be install on your workstation.
 All other resources and python packages will be downloaded and install by running the notebook.
+These include:
+* Python packages:
+  * numpy, scipy, pandas : For manipulating data more easily.
+  * matplotlib, seaborn: For plotting the result.
+  * pymatbridge: To interact with the Matlab kernel.
+  * spinkyDemo: This package.
+It is used to embed the code of some utility functions that we import instead of cluttering the notebook with boilerplate code that would make the example harder to follow.
+* SPINKY : The Matlab code of the SPINKY program.
+* EEG + scoring data from the [DREAMS database](http://www.tcts.fpms.ac.be/~devuyst/Databases/DatabaseSpindles/) to demonstrate spindle and K-complex detection.